influxdata/docs-v2/content/influxdb/v1.8/tools/flux-vscode.md

 4. Query results appear in a new tab.
 If query results do not appear, see [Debug Flux queries](#debug-flux-queries).

 ## Explore your schema
-With an InfluxDB connection configured, VS Code provides an overview of buckets, measurements and tags in your InfluxDB organization.
+After you've configured an InfluxDB connection, VS Code provides an overview of buckets, measurements, and tags in your InfluxDB organization.
 Use the **InfluxDB** pane in VS code to explore your schema.

 {{< img-hd src="/img/influxdb/1-8-tools-vsflux-explore-schema.png" alt="Explore your InfluxDB schema in VS Code" />}}